tldr-pages/tldr/pages/common/scala.md

 `scala`

-- Start the interpreter with a fat jar in the classpath:
+- Start the interpreter with a dependency in the classpath:

 `scala -cp {{filename.jar}} {{command}}`